hanisimo/covid_fighters/README.md

 use any plugins or additional packages.

 #### Original Repository
-This project has been forked of "dash_run" project at "https://github.com/amugofjava/dash_run"
+This project has been forked from "dash_run" project at "https://github.com/amugofjava/dash_run"

 #### License
 The original source is made available under the MIT license; and this fork maintains the same MIT